Shoelaces As Seen In Movies

 Newton (Steve Guttenberg) is trying to figure out how Number Five (a robot) has re-wired its own circuits.
 When Newton gets up to walk off, he trips and falls over because Number Five has tied his shoelaces together.

 Biff (Thomas F. Wilson) uses the old “Your shoe's untied” trick to whack George (Crispin Glover) under the chin.
 This occurs twice in the movie – once with Biff and George as teenagers and once with them as adults, indicating that this bullying has been long standing.

 Fletch (Chevy Chase) is searching a house when he is bailed up by a watchman with a gun (Joe Praml).
 He uses the old trick of pretending that the watchman's shoelaces are untied to distract him in order to make his escape.

-Ren (Kevin Bacon) is challenged to game of "chicken" against Chuck (Jim Youngs).
-Although Ren chickens out early, his shoelace becomes entangled, preventing him from jumping free and making him the eventual winner.
-Ironically, his "foot" didn't come "loose"!
+Ren (Kevin Bacon) is challenged to a game of “chicken” against Chuck (Jim Youngs), the two going head-to-head in a couple of tractors.
+Although Ren is actually the first to chicken out, he is held back by a tangled shoelace, making him the eventual winner.
+Ironically, his “foot” didn't come “loose”!

 Les Compères (French) (1983)

 Tristan (Stephane Bierry), a troubled teenager, who is wearing a cast on his broken arm, announces that he is heading off.
 Jean Lucas (Gérard Depardieu), who thinks he is the boy's father and has become attached to him, ties one of Tristan's shoelaces (which was hanging loose).